What is ETL?

 How Singular Uses ETL

-Singular provides app businesses with a marketing ETL in order to unify and organize data with best-in-class schemas that are loaded where you want.
-The marketing ETL automates data pipeline management enabling both faster decision making and 100% data coverage.
+Singular provides app businesses with marketing ETL in order to unify and organize data with best-in-class schemas that are loaded where you want, when you want them.
+Singular’s marketing ETL tool automates data pipeline management, enabling both faster decision making and 100% data coverage.
 In particular, with automated data standardization and combining this turns siloed data into actionable insights without having to write code.
 Similarly, the platform allows you to connect to any data source that the marketing team uses across desktop, mobile, and offline.

 Below is a brief overview of how our marketing ETL works: